WHAT IS MARQUESSA™ WINE?

 WHAT IS THE MARQUESSA CONSORTIUM?

-The Consortium is currently composed of four wineries: Dancing Dragonfly Winery, Chateau St. Croix Winery & Vineyard, and Rustic Roots Winery.
+The Consortium is currently composed of three wineries: Dancing Dragonfly Winery, Chateau St. Croix Winery & Vineyard, and Rustic Roots Winery.
 These members of the consortium have agreed to maintain the high quality production standards, and submit to peer review by other members of the consortium.

 WHAT IS A VOLUNTARY CONTROLLED APPELLATION?